 You will know this was successful when your metadata file reflects within your provisioning method.
 You may now exit the provisioning configuration.

-Your Keeper SSO Connect setup with G Suite is now complete!
+Your Keeper SSO Connect setup with Google Workspace is now complete!
 Users can now login into Keeper using their Google account by following the below steps:

 Next, we'll show how to configure User Provisioning using SCIM.